MMRREE/RLStats/README.md

   - [ ] Set the title properly
   - [ ] Bug fix displaying two keys on the same graph (e.g. Goals For/Against)
   - [ ] Graph selections from schema

+## Specifications for V2.0

+- [ ] Authentication:
+  - [x] Initialise Ballchasing Authentication with an initialisation window
+  - [ ] If the ballchasing authentication breaks, relaunch the authentication window
+- [ ] Settings between sessions
+  - [ ] Save settings for search bewtween sessions
+  - [ ] Save settings for a "default user"

 ## Known Bugs